google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 ⚡ 2,200W Peak

-1,800W continuous — runs most appliances.
+1,800W continuous — runs most appliances and tools.

 🔇 48-57dB